 1. Buying all of your furniture at once.
 Or even worse – AS A SET.

-For the love of god – please don’t do this.
+Please try to avoid doing this.
 Can we just ban “matched set” from the world of interior design?
 The most well-designed rooms look and feel like they have evolved over time and with that evolution comes personality.

 Matched sets do not have a personality.

-THIS room has personality:
+This room has a personality:

 2. Too much symmetry

 This looks like one side of the room cloned the other, and now they’re forced to stare at each other for all of eternity.
 Bet whoever designed this room was pissed they couldn’t include a barn door cage (??) on the left wall.

 Look – you should be aiming for a visually pleasing and balanced design, but too much symmetry can make your space feel stagnant and boring.
 Unless you proudly consider yourself boring, you don’t want your room looking like someone gave birth to too many sets of twin lamps, mirrors, chairs, sofas, end tables, sconces, etc.